Primary Curriculum 2024-25

 Every pupil will learn the skills and develop the confidence needed to become a valued, integrated and independent member of the community.

-The curriculum has two main pathways which aims to meet the needs of our diverse cohort.
+The curriculum has three main pathways which aim to meet the needs of our ASC pupils and are based on SCERTS principles.

 There is a strong focus on Personal Development which includes the Thrive Approach to assess their developmental social and emotional needs.

-Details of our curriculum for Key Stage 1 and Key Stage 2 can be found below.
-Further details of the curriculum can be obtained by contacting Mr A Van Dyk, Deputy Headteacher - Primary, via the school office at office@marjorykinnon.hounslow.sch.uk
+Information about our curriculum for Key Stage 1 and Key Stage 2 can be found below.
+Where Religious Education (RE) lessons are included in the curriculum, parents have a right to withdraw their children from RE lessons.
+If a parent wishes to request that their child be excused from all or part of the RE education provided, they should contact the office to make an appointment with the school.
+Further details of the curriculum can be obtained by contacting Mr A Van Dyk, Head of Primary, via the school Office at office@marjorykinnon.hounslow.sch.uk

 Key Stage 1